Ko wai au?: Who am I?

 Performing this regularly, we inevitably find links to each other.
 The simple recognition of the creation story is a connection.
 Then, iwi to iwi (or person to person), the Atua acknowledged will change.
 We may not be linked by hapū or iwi, but to the waka.
 We may know the family name.

-So asking them about their pepeha – their mountain, river, their grandparents and parents, and where they were born was a nice way to inspire care for the environment.
+I felt that having the people I met in Miyagi give their pepeha (self-introductions) – asking them about their mountains and rivers, their grandparents and parents, and where they were born – was a great way to raise awareness and consideration for the environment.

 We made whetū, stars and putiputi, flowers, with harakeke, flax leaves – all connecting strongly with the natural world that surrounds us.